Social-Evolution-and-Behavior/anTraX/docs/installation11.md

 anTraX uses [FFmpeg](https://www.ffmpeg.org/) to read video files.

-To install on Ubuntu:
+To install on Ubuntu, open a terminal and type:

 ```console
 sudo apt install ffmpeg
 ```

-To install on OSX using [homebrew](https://brew.sh/):
+To install on OSX using [homebrew](https://brew.sh/), open a terminal and type:

 ```console
 brew install ffmpeg